kkanggu/Online-Judge/README.md

 >	Divide and Conquer
 >	I can't find the way to use divide and conquer, so I used stack.
 >	I can solve ascending, but descending has a problem.
 I'll fix this.

+***
+### Day 35
+#6549 End.
+(Biggest Rectangle in Histogram)
+>	Divide and Conquer
+>	I found the way.
+If ascending, just push and calculate later.
+>	If descending, then calculate high rectangle, and transfer it to low.
+>	I got 1 3 5 and input 2.
+Calculate 5, then change to 1 3 and input 2.
+>	Still descending, so calculate 3 and change to 1 and input 2.
+>	Then stack has 1 2.
+And calculate this later.